Numbericons/JS_Heads_Up_HoldEm/plans_AI.md

 //Cap the amount that pot odds can favor a situation
   //or maybe tilt it towards calling when benefitting from big pot odds

+//Add object to computer when created so stats can be changed more dynamically